ibm-cloud-docs/BlockStorage/faqs.md

 ## How do I route block storage traffic to its own VLAN interface and bypass a firewall?
 {: #howtoisolatedstorage}
-{:faq}
+{: faq}
+{: support}

-To enact this best practice, follow these steps:
+To enact this best practice, complete the following steps.
-1. Provision a new VLAN in the same data center as the host and the block storage device.
-See [Getting started with VLANs](/docs/vlans?topic=vlans-getting-started).
+1. Provision a VLAN in the same data center as the host and the block storage device.
+For more information, see [Getting started with VLANs](/docs/vlans?topic=vlans-getting-started){: external}.
 1. Provision a secondary private subnet to the new VLAN.
-1. Trunk the new VLAN to the private interface of the host.
+2. Trunk the new VLAN to the private interface of the host.
-Note:  This action momentarily disrupts the network traffic on the host while the VLAN is being trunked to the host.
+   This action momentarily disrupts the network traffic on the host while the VLAN is being trunked to the host.
+   {:note}
-1. Create a new 802.11q interface on the Linux or Windows host.
+3. Create a network interface on the host.
-1. Choose one of the unused secondary IP address from the newly trunked VLAN and assign that IP address, subnet mask, and gateway to a new 802.11q interface on the Linux or Windows host.
+   * In Linux or Windows, create an 802.11q interface.
+Choose one of the unused secondary IP addresses from the newly trunked VLAN and assign that IP address, subnet mask, and gateway to the new 802.11q interface that you created.
-1. In VMware, create a new VMkernel network interface (vmk) and assign the unused secondary IP address, subnet mask, and gateway from the newly trunked VLAN to the new vmk interface.
+  * In VMware, create a VMkernel network interface (vmk) and assign the unused secondary IP address, subnet mask, and gateway from the newly trunked VLAN to the new vmk interface.
-1. Add a new persistent static route on the host to the target iSCSI subnet.
+4. Add a new persistent static route on the host to the target iSCSI subnet.

 ## What latency can be expected from the {{site.data.keyword.blockstorageshort}}?
-{: #storagelatency}
+{: #latency}
 {: faq}
-{: #latency}
 {: support}

 Target latency within the storage is <1 ms. The storage is connected to compute instances on a shared network, so the exact performance latency depends on the network traffic during the operation.

-## I ordered a block storage LUN in the wrong data center.
+## I ordered a {{site.data.keyword.blockstorageshort}} LUN in the wrong data center.
 Is it possible to move or migrate storage to another data center?
 {: faq}
 {: #movedatacenter}

-You need to order new block storage in the right data center, and then cancel the block storage device you ordered in an incorrect location.
+You need to order new {{site.data.keyword.blockstorageshort}} in the right data center, and then cancel the {{site.data.keyword.blockstorageshort}} device you ordered in an incorrect location.

 ## Why can {{site.data.keyword.blockstorageshort}} with Endurance 10 IOPS/GB tier be ordered in some data centers and not in others?
-{: #storagelocations}
+{: #orderendurance}
 {: faq}
-{: #orderendurance}
 {: support}

 The 10 IOPS/GB tier of Endurance type {{site.data.keyword.blockstorageshort}} is available in most [data centers](/docs/BlockStorage?topic=BlockStorage-selectDC).